HRomeroRamirez/Basic-Programming/README.md

-# Code Snippets Repository
+# Basic Programming Repository

-Welcome to the **Code Snippets Repository**!
+Welcome to the **Basic Programming Repository**!
 This collection contains basic code examples for different programming languages, aimed at helping beginners get started with essential syntax, functions, and workflows.

 ## 📂 Structure